Strabismus Treatment

 Botox

-Botulinum Toxin (BOTOX) can also be applied in some of the strabismus problems.
+Botulinum Toxin (BOTOX) can also be applied in some of the strabismus treatment problems.
 Botox is effective and can be used therapeutically in patients with strabismus caused by paralysis, in patients who have undergone surgery but not fully recovered, and in patients with a shift in the eye due to goiter disease.